“A good digestion turneth all to health.” George Herbert

 Eat slowly and mindfully

-Part of making mealtimes less stressful can simply mean slowing down.
-Avoid eating on-the-go and try to make a policy of eating while sitting down at a table, instead of in your car or while running to another activity.
+Part of making mealtimes less stressful can mean slowing down.
+Avoid eating on the go, and try to make a policy of eating while sitting at a table instead of in your car or running to another activity.
 Turn off the TV and pay attention to the pleasure of a good meal.

 Use your senses throughout a meal.
-The look, taste, smell, and texture of food helps to prepare your gut for digestion.
-Food should be enjoyed after all.
+The look, taste, smell, and texture of food help prepare your gut for digestion.
+Food should be enjoyed, after all.
 Savour every bite instead of absent-mindedly snacking while looking at your phone.
 You’ll improve digestion by preventing overeating to the point of overloading your stomach and being too full to digest properly.

 Reduce your stress

-Try to create a calm atmosphere for meals, and keep dinner conversation light.
-Tackle long-term stress by introducing more stress-busting, mindfuless activities such as meditation, yoga or, long walks outdoors.
+Try to create a calm atmosphere for meals and keep dinner conversation light.
+Tackle long-term stress by introducing more stress-busting mindfulness activities such as meditation, yoga, or long walks outdoors.

 Chew your food well

 What’s the rush?
-When you chew your food, you’re starting the digestive process, so it follows that more chewing breaks down your food more thoroughly.
-Plus, chewing mixes the food with saliva which contains enzymes that start digesting.
-Aim to chew your food 20 – 30 times before swallowing to aid the digestive process.
+When you chew your food, you’re starting the digestive process, so it follows that chewing breaks down your food more thoroughly.
+Plus, chewing mixes the food with saliva, which contains enzymes that start digesting.
+Aim to chew your food 20 – 30 times before swallowing to aid digestion.
 You want the food to become a liquid in your mouth.

 Get moving